bobylito/nvim-config/readme.md

 bootstrap the configuration.

-Also a special note for [thoughtbot's article](https://robots.thoughtbot.com/my-life-with-neovim) that gave the confidence to move away from Vim (that it is bad but just that NeoVim is viable alternative).
+Also a special note for [thoughtbot's article](https://robots.thoughtbot.com/my-life-with-neovim) that gave the confidence to move away from Vim (not that it is bad but just that NeoVim is viable alternative).

 This configuration couldn't have been done without the numerous people